 Make sure you keep your format sleek.
 Don’t use different font styles, as it can look a little chaotic.
 You can change the size to suit headings and other elements or use bold, but consistency is key.

-Choosing the best CV format for a project manager
+Choosing the right resume format for a project manager

 The summary is the part of your project manager CV where you can define your career goals.
 It should focus on the main aspects of your expertise and what you can offer the company, as well as what you are looking for in your next role.